Pemex Spill in the Gulf: Two Months of Opacity and What Satellites Show

 Internal Data as a Political Weapon

 This is an operational decision.
-When a state-owned company faces a contingency that can cost a line item on the balance sheet, the cheapest political option is to seal systems, reinterpret facts, and gain weeks.
+When a state-owned company faces a contingency that could cost a line item on the balance sheet, the cheapest political option is to seal systems, reinterpret facts, and gain weeks.
 In the Gulf, each week means thousands of additional barrels in the water.
-Ecosystems and fishers absorb the cost; the media agenda is absorbed elsewhere.
+Ecosystems and fishermen absorb the cost; the media agenda is absorbed elsewhere.
 Standard operation for entities that prioritize damage control over accountability.

 What I Built

-Four layers on the same spatiotemporal axis.
+Four layers on the same spatio-temporal axis.

-Satellite imagery.
+Satellite images.
 Sentinel-1 (SAR, penetrates clouds) and Sentinel-2 (optical, 10m) via Copernicus Data Space, plus NASA GIBS MODIS for broad area context with daily granularity.
 SAR is the standard for detecting hydrocarbons at sea; oil dampens waves and appears as a dark slick with reduced backscatter.
 A bit of polarization algebra on VV and VH highlights the plume; optical confirms when the sky is clear.

 Pemex infrastructure.
 Submarine pipeline routes and platform positions from public domain operational data.
 The pipeline that ends up being the protagonist, Old AK-C, has been on maps for years.